Yaron2334/SystemMonitor/README.md

 ##### Version 1.3.0

-Neu features:
+New features:

-- Added the possibility to set up to three metrics to the tob bar.
+- Added the possibility to set up to three metrics to the top bar.
 1st: *left click*
 2nd: *right click*
 3rd: *hold right mouse button*